fergus-mk/fifa_stats/README.md

 ---
 This project generates insights based on stats from the Fifa series of games.
+It shows the players with the highest rating of a selected stat from a given edition of the Fifa game

 ## Use